Sibling Jealousy: How To Handle It Without Losing Your Mind - Baby Chick

 Sibling rivalry is thought to arise from birth order, the total number of siblings in a family, how stretched resources are, favoritism, or differences in parenting.2 Each child’s natural temperament or personality will influence how similar or different they are and how they deal with conflict.3 Other things that can influence sibling rivalry include:4

-• Major life events: Having a new sibling might result in other life changes — starting childcare, moving houses (to accommodate a new family member), etc. Simply welcoming a new sibling can be a source of stress for parents, which can impact kids.
+• Major life events: Having a new sibling might result in other life changes, such as starting childcare, moving houses (to accommodate a new family member), etc. Simply welcoming a new sibling can be a source of stress for parents, which can impact kids.

 • Their developmental stage: The age of the child when their sibling is born will impact how much they understand what’s happening and how capable they are of managing their big feelings.

-• How big the age gap is: There may be more competition if children are close in age, as they have similar needs and capacities.
-They can end up in conflict as a result.
+• How big the age gap is: If children are close in age, there may be more competition, as they have similar needs and capacities.
+As a result, they can end up in conflict.

 • Lack of conflict resolution skills: This may be influenced by a child’s natural temperament and how they see conflict managed within the family home.